pastynko/IpCamera/README.md

 + For mjpeg to work you need to set the first substream to be in mjpeg format for the default settings to work, otherwise you can override the default with STREAM_URL_OVERRIDE with a valid url for mjpeg streams.

-+ The camera I have requires the snapshot set to 1 second updates and also the schedule set to record it before the snapshot will respond at 1 second rates.
-I found that changing the settings to send the snapshot to a NAS without it having any NAS settings allowed the snapshot to be generated every second.
-The cameras default settings worked, but it improved when the motion schedule was removed for snapshots.

 **Hikvision**